cmu-delphi/covidcast/Python-packages/covidcast-py/docs/getting_started.rst

     - Confirmed COVID cases and deaths based on reports made available by USAFacts.

-To specify a signal, you will need the "Source Name" and "Signal" value, which are listed for each source/signal combination in their full description.
+To specify a signal, you will need the "Source Name" and "Signal" value, which are listed for each source/signal combination on their respective page.
 For example, to obtain the raw Google search volume for COVID-related topics, the source would be ``ght`` and the signal would be ``raw_search``, as shown on the `page for that signal <https://cmu-delphi.github.io/delphi-epidata/api/covidcast-signals/ght.html>`_.